Entering the European market for dried chillies

 What is the most interesting channel for you?

-Specialised importers seem to be the best contact for placing dried chillies to the European market.
-This is specifically relevant for new suppliers as supplying the retail segment directly is very demanding and requires a lot of quality and logistical investments.
+Importers are the best contact for placing dried chillies in the European market.
+This is specifically relevant for new suppliers, as supplying the retail segment directly is very demanding and requires a lot of quality and logistical investments.

 Which countries are you competing with?

 China by far the leading supplier of dried chillies to Europe

 China is the second-largest exporter and producer of dried chillies in the world (after India) but the leading European supplier.
 Most of the Chinese dried chillies production goes for export.
 Chillies have reached production of more than 300 thousand tonnes of which almost 70% is exported.
 China is focusing its exports on high-quality products, suffering shortages in low and medium quality due to labour shortages and unfavourable weather.

 Over the last five years, China has continuously increased the export of dried chillies by an average annual growth rate of 5%, but experienced a slight decline in 2021.
 In 2021, Chinese exports of dried chillies and dried sweet peppers reached 211 thousand tonnes, and 32% of this quantity was exported to Europe.
 Chinese exports of dried chillies are focused mainly on Spain.
 Spain accounts for around 80% of all Chinese exports to Europe.
 One of the reasons for this high percentage is the investment in processing facilities in China by Spanish companies (such as Sabater or Paprimur).